Ynjxsjmh/polybar-i3-windows/README.md

 Configuration file should be placed at the same level of `module.py`and its name should be `config.ini`.

 You are highly recommended to edit colors under `color` section to suit your polybar theme.
+You can use transparency in RGBA to let the color fallback to your polybar color like `window-background-color = #00000000`.

 ### general section